hagemt/node-cisco-webex-tools/Documentation/README.md

 ## Scripts API

-Please fork and open Pull Requests that add value to `ciscospark-tools`! (max one script per PR, please)
+Fork, and then open Pull Requests that add value to `ciscospark-tools`! (max one script per PR, please)

 Each script should ideally consist of a single module and follow the general conventions of `onboard-teams`.